notisrac/SoftEtherAdmin/README.md

 More config file related info can be found here: https://github.com/lorenwest/node-config/wiki/Configuration-Files

 ## pm2
 pm2 is a process manager for node.js.
-It can monitor your app, launch it on server start, etc.
+It can monitor your app, launch it on server startup, etc.

 Install:
 ```shell